 Disc herniations can typically be resolved with conservative care, with data showing that 80 percent of patients found success within four to six weeks of conservative care.1 Physical therapy is an important part of conservative management of disc herniation, which may include exercises to target abdominal and back muscles.
 Surgery is indicated if pain control is unsuccessful, if great muscle weakness is found or certain neurological changes occur .1

-If you suspect a disc herniation or other back injury, contact your nearest Athletico to schedule a complimentary injury screen.
+If you suspect a disc herniation or other back injury, contact your nearest Athletico to schedule a free assessment.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.